Will Bruin: International career

 Bruin made his debut for the United States men's national soccer team on January 29, 2013, coming on as a substitute in a 0–0 draw against Canada.
-On June 27, 2013, USA head coach Jürgen Klinsmann named Bruin to the 23-man squad for the 2013 CONCACAF Gold Cup.
+On June 27, 2013, U.S. head coach Jürgen Klinsmann named Bruin to the 23-man squad for the 2013 CONCACAF Gold Cup.
 Bruin earned his second cap in a friendly before the tournament, coming off the bench in a 6–0 win over Guatemala on June 7.
 The United States would go on to win the Gold Cup, but Bruin did not appear in the tournament.